Make bulb planting easier

 For minor bulbs like grape hyacinth, crocus and snowdrops, a soil knife is really simple to use: Slice it into the soil to the depth you want, rock it back to open a hole, drop in the bulb, slide the blade out and close the hole up again.
 It works well in lawns if you want to start a patch of naturalized crocuses, and it’s easy in prepared soil.
 The soil knife is narrow enough that I don’t make a bigger hole than I need.
 If you have a narrow trowel in your shed, try it, too.

-Plant small bulbs with a dibble
+Try planting with a dibble

 A similar alternative for prepared soils or in containers is a dibble or dibber like you see above, which you usually use for planting seedlings.
 Open a hole, drop in a bulb, fill the hole.
 That’s all there is to it!